• Disease Overview

 Treatment

-Individuals with aceruloplasminemia should avoid substances that increase the levels of iron in the body.
+People with aceruloplasminemia are advised to avoid substances that can increase iron levels in the body.

 • < Previous section